-(b) [Conduct constituting appointment of agent for service.]
-If a person, including a nonresident of this State, engages in an act, practice, or course of business prohibited or made actionable by this [Act] or a rule adopted or order issued by the administrator under this [Act] and
+- (b) [Conduct constituting appointment of agent for service.]
+If a person, including a nonresident of this State, engages in an act, practice, or course of business prohibited or made actionable by this [Act] or a rule adopted or order issued under this [Act] and the person has not filed a consent to service of process under subsection (a), the act, practice, or course of business constitutes the appointment of the administrator as the person's agent for service of process in a noncriminal action or proceeding against the person or the person's successor or personal representative. - (c) [Procedure for service of process.]
+Service under subsection (a) or (b) may be made by providing a copy of the process to the office of the administrator, but it is not effective unless: - (1) the plaintiff, which may be the administrator, promptly sends notice of the service and a copy of the process, return receipt requested, to the defendant or respondent at the address set forth in the consent to service of process or, if a consent to service of process has not been filed, at the last known address, or takes other reasonable steps to give notice; and - (2) the plaintiff files an affidavit of compliance with this subsection in the action or proceeding on or before the return day of the process, if any, or within the time that the court, or the administrator in a proceeding before the administrator, allows. - (d) [Service in administrative proceedings or civil actions by administrator.]

-1 the person has not filed a consent to service of process under subsection (a), that act, practice, or 2 course of business constitutes the appointment of the administrator as the person's agent for service 3 of process in a noncriminal action or proceeding against the person, the person's successor, or 4 personal representative.
-5 (c) [Procedure for service of process.]
-Service under subsection (a) or (b) may be made by 6 providing a copy of the process to the office of the administrator, but it is not effective unless: 7 (1) the plaintiff, which may be the administrator, promptly sends notice of the service 8 and a copy of the process, return receipt requested, to the defendant or respondent at the address se 9 forth in the consent to service of process or, if a consent to service of process has not been filed, at 10 the last known address, or takes other reasonable steps to give notice; and 11 (2) the plaintiff files an affidavit of compliance with this subsection in the action or 12 proceeding on or before the return day of the process, if any, or within the time that the court, or the 13 administrator in a proceeding before the administrator, allows.
-14 (d) [Use in administrative proceedings] Service as provided in subsection (c) may be 15 used in a proceeding before the administrator or by the administrator in a civil action in which the 16 administrator is the moving party.
-17 (e) [Provision of opportunity to defend.]
-If the process is served under subsection (c), the 18 court, or the administrator in a proceeding before the administrator, shall order continuances as are 19 necessary or appropriate to afford the defendant or respondent reasonable opportunity to defend.
-20 Proposed Comments opportunity to defend in Sections 611(c)-(e).
+Service pursuant to subsection (c) may be used in a proceeding before the administrator or by the administrator in a civil action in which the administrator is the moving party. - (e) [Opportunity to defend.]
+If process is served under subsection (c), the court, or the administrator in a proceeding before the administrator, shall order continuances as are necessary or appropriate to afford the defendant or respondent reasonable opportunity to defend.

-Prior Provisions: 1956 Act Sections 414(g)-(h); RUSA Section 708.
+Prior Provisions: 1956 Act Sections 414(g) and (h); RUSA Section 708.